vyos/vyos-documentation/docs/services/pppoe-server.rst

 client IP pool is needed.
 The source can be either RADIUS or a local subnet or IP range definition.

-Once the local tunnel endpoint ``set service pppoe-server local-ip '10.1.1.2'`` has been defined, the client IP pool can be either defined as a range or as subnet using CIDR notation.
+Once the local tunnel endpoint ``set service pppoe-server gateway-address '10.1.1.2'`` has been defined, the client IP pool can be either defined as a range or as subnet using CIDR notation.
 If the CIDR notation is used, multiple subnets can be setup which are used sequentially.